fabianmartins/alienattack.workshop/README.md

 }
 ~~~

 You need to replace the fields with the values related to the environment that you have just deployed using CDK.
-Here is how you get the required values:
+Follow the steps below to find the required input and to get familiarized with the services' console at AWS:

 1. **API_ENDPOINT**
   * From Cloud9, to open another window for the AWS console, just go to the menu and click on *AWS Cloud9* --> *Go To Your Dashboard*, and then *Services* --> *API Gateway*.
 You will find your API there.
-  * Click on the API named as **`<envname>`** (the name
+  * Click on the API named as **`<envname>`** (the name that you have chosen for your deployment).
   * Click on **Stages**.
   * Click on **prod**.
   * At the top of the screen, on the right, you will see the **INVOKE URL**.
 It has the format `https://<API Id>.execute-api.<region>.amazonaws.com/prod`.
 When copying it to the required field in the awsconfig.js, don't forget to add the */v1/* at the end.

-2. **region**: You can extract the region from the API_ENDPOINT, from the last message of the CDK deployment, or you can even go to your console and check the URL.
+2. **region**: You can extract the region from the API_ENDPOINT, or you can even go to your console and check the URL.
 It will be like `https://<region>.console.aws.amazon.com`.
+Write it as is, using lowercase.

 3. **APPNAME**: This one is easy.
 Just copy the value that you have selected for *envName*, **BUT MAKE SURE TO USE UPPERCASE**.
 So, for instance, if you selected *r2d2* for envName, then the value for this field will be *R2D2*.